getlantern/lantern-docs/invite.md

 ### Cruft and dubious factoring/naming

 There are some leftovers of an old system where users had a number of allowed invites.
 Also, the naming of some of the functions in this system could be more accurate/descriptive, and perhaps some refactoring could make the code clearer.
 Let's take on these as we get a better overall grasp of the system.

-### Sending spurious invite e-mails when a proxy comes up

-There is a problem currently in this logic: if invites are being held while the proxy is being launched, there is no record of which of the invites for the given inviter have been approved.
-Currently, when a proxy for an inviter comes up, an e-mail is sent to all its invitees (unless they have received an invite e-mail by the same invitee).

-#### Proposed solution

-Add a new entry to the org.lantern.data.Invite.status to tell invites that are awaiting approval from the ones that are ready to be sent.